tanav-malhotra/ironguard/README.md

 ### Token Tracking

 The status bar shows current context usage: `📊 45k/200k`.
 Use `/tokens` for detailed statistics including session totals and tokens saved by summarization.

+### Sound Effects

+IronGuard plays satisfying audio feedback when you score points:
+- **Ding!** — Plays once for each vulnerability found/fixed
+- **Victory sound** — Plays when you achieve 100/100 (perfect score)

+Sound files are embedded in the binary—no external files needed.
+If audio initialization fails (e.g., no audio device), IronGuard continues silently.

 ### Screen Interaction